mozilla/legal-docs/en/firefox_privacy_notice_preview.md

 Please note that, when you request deletion of your Firefox data, it will be deleted within 30 days of the request (with the exception of Interaction Data, which has a standard retention period of 90 days and is automatically deleted at the end of this period).

-### Your choices:
+### Your choices

-You can update your data collection settings for [Desktop](https://support.mozilla.org/kb/share-data-mozilla-help-improve-firefox) and [Mobile](https://support.mozilla.org/kb/send-usage-data-firefox-mobile-browsers) at any time.
+You can update your data collection settings for [Desktop](https://support.mozilla.org/kb/manage-firefox-data-collection-privacy-settings) and [Mobile](https://support.mozilla.org/kb/mobile-manage-firefox-data-collection-and-privacy) at any time.

 Firefox also provides [Global Privacy Control](https://support.mozilla.org/kb/global-privacy-control) (GPC), which you can enable to automatically notify websites not to sell or share information about your browsing session on that website.
 GPC operates as a “Do Not Sell” mechanism in some US states such as California, Colorado and Connecticut.
 It may also be used to indicate an opt-out of targeted advertising or general request to limit the sale or sharing of your personal data in those jurisdictions, as well as in jurisdictions such as the EU, UK, Nevada, Utah and Virginia.